Chicago, Communication and Culture Program

 Classroom instruction: 1333 S. Halsted, suite 260 (9:30 a.m. - 10:30 a.m.)

 Chicago tours: Various locations in Chicago (11 a.m. - 1 p.m.)

 $950, includes all course materials and city tour fees

-The registration deadline for 2014 is June16.
+The registration deadline for 2015 is June 15.
 Late registration is possible if there is space.
 We limit class size, so please register early.